mcci-catena/Catena-Arduino-Platform/README.md

 ## Library Release History

+- v0.12.0 adds support for the 4610, 4611, 4612, and 4801, and relies on the LMIC 2.3 pre-integrated pinmap feature to simplify maintenance and make things more structures.
+We added more UML diagrams to document the class hierarcy.
+Now depends on MCCI SAMD BSP 1.2.0 and STM32 2.0.0.
+A common `Catena::Sleep()` method was added for architecture-neutral low-power standby (issue [#83](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/83)).
+Added experimental machineQ network support.
+Various minor bug fixes and enhancements.

-- V0.11.0 adds a flash driver for the Catena 4470, adds a flash object for storing BME680 calibration data, and fixes bugs.
+- v0.11.0 adds a flash driver for the Catena 4470, adds a flash object for storing BME680 calibration data, and fixes bugs.

-- V0.10.0 adds explicit support for the Catena 4470, and fixes minor issues.
+- v0.10.0 adds explicit support for the Catena 4470, and fixes minor issues.

-- V0.9.0 adds explicit support for the Catena 4460.
+- v0.9.0 adds explicit support for the Catena 4460.

-- V0.8.1 corrects an issue with the STM32 library (some things were here that beloned in the main Arduino libraries).
+- v0.8.1 corrects an issue with the STM32 library (some things were here that beloned in the main Arduino libraries).

-- V0.8.0 has some minor changes (add the Catena4551 m101/m102/m103/m104 platform, add the Catena4450 m103/m104), and a flag change which effectively changes the API (hence the bump).
+- v0.8.0 has some minor changes (add the Catena4551 m101/m102/m103/m104 platform, add the Catena4450 m103/m104), and a flag change which effectively changes the API (hence the bump).
 We add `CatenaBase::fHasLuxS1113`, which indicates the presence of a SI 1113 Lux sensor (as distinct from the BH1750 or the TSL2561 lux sensor used in the Catena4410).
 Further, we correct the platform flags for the 4551, as it doesn't have an I2C mux.
 Also incorporates some minor bug fixes for USB serial.

-- V0.7.0 is a major refactoring adding support for the `Catena 4551`, which is based on the STM32L0.
+- v0.7.0 is a major refactoring adding support for the `Catena 4551`, which is based on the STM32L0.
 Although we think that there are no breaking changes, there might be a few, especially if code relied on structured defined internally to the MCCI-Catena-Arduino library `Catena...` classes.